RonajPradhan/RonajPradhan/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Ronaj Pradhan.

 A software engineer who loves Full-stack web development in JavaScript and Java technologies.
 I like to get my hands busy building projects and understanding all the moving nut and bolts in the application.

 Recently, I completed my Masters Program in Computer Science where I got a chance to be involved in research as Graduate Research Assistant, which helped me grasp concepts on Linear Algebra, Distributed Systems and Deep Neural Network models.

-My Professional experience with the technologies are listed in the toolbox below.
+My Professional experience with the technologies are listed in the **Toolbox** below.

 <!--
 **RonajPradhan/RonajPradhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.